KevinBatdorf/block-diffusion/readme.txt

 = Upcoming Features =
 - Add an image mask to only generate specific areas
-- View your prediction history - import
+- View your prediction history

 = More Info =
 - Follow [@kevinbatdorf](https://twitter.com/kevinbatdorf) on Twitter